Tariqahs/hotel-management-system/README.md

-its about a gui program for hotel mangment system that connected to database for stor and retrive data from the database.
+its about a gui program for hotel mangment system that connected to database for store and retrive data from the database.